 How Do Cowbells Work?

-Pressure-Regulating Technology
+Pressure-Regulating Technology (Better Than Drip Irrigation)

 Cowbells are like hamster bottles for your plants!
-Plant roots and soil can use capillary action to absorb water from Cowbell's ceramic spike.
+Plant roots and soil use capillary action to absorb water from Cowbell's ceramic spike.

 As your plant drinks, water and air leave the reservoir, causing the pressure inside to change.

-Through physics, your plants are able to talk to the Cowbell, telling it to let water out when thirsty.
+Through physics, your plants are able to "talk" to the Cowbell, telling it to let water out when thirsty.

 Thirst Sensor